-- Channel Width Select any channel width from the drop-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
+- Channel This field determines which operating frequency will be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
-If you select auto, then the AP will select the best channel automatically. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+If you select "Auto", then the AP will select the best channel automatically. - > Wireless Security - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the Router without encryption. - Enable Security (WPA-PSK/WPA2-PSK) It's selected by default, with the default PSK password the same as the default PIN code. - No Change If you chose this option, wireless security configuration will not change!